 This is a career program designed for students to go directly into the labor market upon completion.
-Although some of the courses in this program will transfer to fouryear institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.
+Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.

-Serriester one

-ltem # Title Credits
+Item # Title Credits:

 BUS 188 Personal Development 3

 CIS 130 Intro to Information Systems 3

-CIS 157 Introduction to App Development with Swift 3
+CIS 157 Introduction to APP Development 3

 CIS 268 Software Support 3

 ENG 101 English Composition I 3

 WKO 107 or ORI 101 1

-ltem # Title Credits
+ltem # Title Credits:

 BUS 215 Business Communication 3

 CIS 146 Microcomputer Applications 3

 CIS 191 Intro to Computer Programming 3

 Concepts

-CIS 220 App Development with Swift I 3
+CIS 220 APP Development with SWIFT I 3

 CIS 269 Hardware Support 3

 History, Social Science, or 3

 Behavioral Science Elective

-ltem # Title Credits
+Item # Title Credits:

 CIS 117 Database Management Software 3

 Applications

 CIS 185 Computer Ethics 3

 CIS 227 APP Development with SWIFT II 3

 CPT 182 Help Desk Applications 3

 Humanities and Fine Arts Elective 3

 (T)

 Computer Science, Math, or 3-4

 Natural Science Elective